MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0022-externalscopecannotberemoved.md

 }
 ```

-In the version 2.0, the procedure `MyLocalProcedure` is now public and becomes available to dependent extensions.
+In version 2.0, the procedure `MyLocalProcedure` is now public and becomes available to dependent extensions.

 ### Example 2 - Changing the Scope attribute from 'OnPrem' to 'Cloud'